kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 Let Pod A with SELinux context X runs and Pod B with SELinux context Y is about to start on the same node and both use the same volume.

 * *Before this KEP*: Pod A suddenly starts getting "permission denied" errors when accessing files on the volume, because the container runtime re-labeled all files on it with label Y when starting pod B. Pod B will start just fine and can access the volume.
 * *As proposed in this KEP*: Pod B won't even start, because the volume is already mounted with `-o context=X`.
-When kubelet tries to mount the same volume with `-o context=Y`, this mount fails.
-The Pod B with be `ContainerCreating` until Pod A is deleted and its volumes unmounted.
+  Since kubelet tracks SELinux contexts of all mounts it manages, it will see that a new pod wants to use an already mounted volume with a different context, and it will fail with a message like `volume X is already used by pod Y with another SELinux context`.
+  Note that this will not work for mounts of the volume done by something else than kubelet.
-  * Exact error message will depend on the CSI driver, if it uses `/bin/mount`, it will likely show a generic message like `mount: wrong fs type, bad option, bad superblock on /dev/sdb, missing codepage or helper program, or other error`. `/bind/mount` / kernel is not able to tell which mount option is wrong.
+  In that case, kubelet will pass `-o context=X` to the CSI driver, the driver will pass it to kernel and kernel will fail with a generic `mount: wrong fs type, bad option, bad superblock on /dev/sdb, missing codepage or helper program, or other error`.
+  `/bind/mount` / kernel is not able to tell which mount option is wrong.

 A special case of the previous example is when two pods with different SELinux contexts use the same volume, but different subpaths of it.
 The container runtime then re-labels only these subpaths and as long as the subpaths are different, both pods can run today.